Paxton Whitehead: Career

 Whitehead received an honorary degree in arts from Trent University in 1978 and earned an Antoinette Perry "Tony" Award nomination for Camelot in 1980.
 He appeared in numerous Broadway productions including My Fair Lady with Richard Chamberlain, The Harlequin Studies with Bill Irwin, Noël Coward's Suite in Two Keys, Peter Shaffer's Lettice and Lovage, London Suite by Neil Simon, and as Sherlock Holmes in The Crucifer of Blood.

 Whitehead was well known for his film roles and many guest and recurring appearances on television shows, especially many of the top sitcoms from the 1990s such as Frasier, Caroline in the City, Ellen, 3rd Rock from the Sun, The Drew Carey Show, Mad About You, and Friends.
 He also appeared on Magnum, P.I., Murder, She Wrote, Law & Order, The West Wing, and many more.
 In 2007, he played Graham Hainsworth in Desperate Housewives, the father of Susan Mayer's fiancé, Ian.

 In later years, Whitehead continued to work in regional theatre and on Broadway.
 Whitehead appeared in the role of Phil at the Westport Country Playhouse in Westport, Connecticut from 12–27 July 2007 in Relatively Speaking, a comedy.
 Whitehead began previews of The Importance of Being Earnest by Oscar Wilde on Broadway at the American Airlines Theatre on 17 December 2010 in the role of Reverend Canon Chasuble.
 The show opened on 13 January 2011 and was filmed live on 11/12 March 2011 for broadcast in June 2011.
 He played the role of George Bernard Shaw in Anthony Wynn's Bernard and Bosie: A Most Unlikely Friendship in a benefit performance for the Episcopal Actors' Guild on 5 May 2011.

 Whitehead was an associate artist of the Old Globe Theatre in San Diego.
 He performs on recordings of Shaw's The Doctor's Dilemma and Harley Granville-Barker's The Voysey Inheritance.

 Personal life

 Whitehead's first marriage, to Patricia Gage, ended with their divorce in 1986.
 He was then married to Katherine Robinson from 1987 until she died in 2009.
 He had two children.

+Death

 Whitehead lived in Arlington County, Virginia, in his final years.
 He died from complications of a fall at a hospital in Arlington, on 16 June 2023, at age 85.